Yinka Dene Alliance: Opposition to Enbridge Northern Gateway Pipelines

-The Yinka Dene Alliance also opposes the project as a matter of land rights.
-The project would traverse around 50 First Nations' territories, much of which has never formally been ceded.
+The Yinka Dene Alliance also opposed the project as a matter of land rights.
+The project would have traversed around 50 First Nations' territories, much of which had never formally been ceded.
 Land title is still being negotiated through the BC Treaty Process.
-The Yinka Dene Alliance, whose traditional territories make up 25% of the land directly affected by the Northern Gateway project, argues that Enbridge has no legal right to proceed without First Nations' approval.
-However, based on the 1997 Delgamuukw case, the Supreme Court of Canada disagrees.
-According to Canadian law, the First Nations must be consulted, which is happening through the project's Joint Review Panel and through private negotiations between Enbridge and First Nations, but they do not have the power to veto.
-The Yinka Dene Alliance are not participating in the Joint Review Panel public hearings, calling them "bogus" on the grounds that the Canadian government has already made up its mind to support the project.
+The Yinka Dene Alliance, whose traditional territories made up 25% of the land directly affected by the Northern Gateway project, argued that Enbridge had no legal right to proceed without First Nations' approval.
+However, based on the 1997 Delgamuukw case, the Supreme Court of Canada disagreed.
+According to Canadian law, the First Nations must be consulted, which happened through the project's Joint Review Panel and through private negotiations between Enbridge and First Nations, but they do not have the power to veto.
+The Yinka Dene Alliance did not participate in the Joint Review Panel public hearings, calling them "bogus" on the grounds that the Canadian government had already made up its mind to support the project.

-Save The Fraser Declaration
+Save the Fraser Declaration

-The Save The Fraser Declaration is a document of indigenous law, banning the Northern Gateway pipeline, and any similar projects, from crossing the signatories' territories.
+The Save the Fraser Declaration is a document of indigenous law, banning the Northern Gateway pipeline, and any similar projects, from crossing the signatories' territories.
 The signatories declare: "We will not allow the proposed Enbridge Northern Gateway Pipelines, or similar Tar Sands projects, to cross our lands, territories and watersheds, or the ocean migration routes of Fraser River Salmon."

-The Declaration was negotiated in November 2010 by the Yinka Dene Alliance and the St'át'imc Nation.
-It was then signed by representatives from over 60 First Nations, who call themselves the Save The Fraser Gathering of Nations.
+The declaration was negotiated in November 2010 by the Yinka Dene Alliance and the St'át'imc Nation.
+It was then signed by representatives from over 60 First Nations, who called themselves the Save the Fraser Gathering of Nations.

-On December 2, 2010, the Declaration was made public.
+On December 2, 2010, the declaration was made public.
 The group took out a full-page advertisement in The Globe and Mail announcing their opposition to the project, and staged a march in Vancouver to deliver the Declaration to the Enbridge headquarters.

-Many new signatories were added in ceremonies in Vancouver on December 1, 2011 and Edmonton on January 27, 2012.
+Many new signatories were added in ceremonies in Vancouver on December 1, 2011, and Edmonton on January 27, 2012.
 Over 130 First Nations have now signed the Save The Fraser Declaration.